frida/frida-website/_i18n/en/_docs/stalker.md

 branch or return instruction was going to branch to so that we can instrument the block.

-When stalker writes the prologue and epilogue code, it does so by calling `gum_exec_block_open_prolog()` and `gum_exec_block_close_prolog()`.
+When Stalker writes the prologue and epilogue code, it does so by calling `gum_exec_block_open_prolog()` and `gum_exec_block_close_prolog()`.
 These store the type of prologue which has been written in `gc->opened_prolog`.